Interested in our graduate program?

 Whether I will agree to advise a dissertation depends on several factors:

-Note that an email telling me you are interested in my research will have absolutely no effect on the probability that you will be admitted with funding.
-Note also that sending every faculty member an email claiming an interest in their research will definitely not help.
-Most faculty forward those messages to the DGS, who handles grad program inquiries.
-It obviously does not help your application to have claimed to be interested in ten different fields of research.
+Sending me an email telling me you are interested in my research will have absolutely no effect on the probability that you will be admitted with funding.
+Sending every faculty member an email claiming an interest in their research will definitely not help.
+Most faculty forward those messages to me, as DGS, since I handle grad program inquiries.
+It obviously does not look good if you have claimed to be interested in ten different fields of research.

 I’m interested in your research.
 Will you talk to the admissions committee to tell them to give me admission and funding?